ChrisMalnick/xx3dsfml/README.md

 - 4 key: Increments the scaling.
 4x is the maximum.
 - 5 key: Rotates the window 90 degrees counterclockwise.
 - 6 key: Rotates the window 90 degrees clockwise.

+When you are in 2 window mode you should input Keys on top Screen

 #### Notes